CelesteClassic/everhorn/README.md

 # Usage

 * **Ctrl+O** - **Open** (loads rooms and the spritesheet).
 * **Ctrl+S**, **Ctrl+Shift+S** - **Save/Save As**.
-If file exists, only the code in the *everhorn section* will be updated.
+If file exists, only the code in the *Everhorn section* will be updated.
 If you select a different file, a copy will be created based on the currently opened cart.
 So, if you need to move rooms from cart A to cart B (for example, to update the cart), open cart A, then save to cart B.
 * **Ctrl+R** - **reload** the spritesheet from the currently opened cart.
 * **Ctrl+Z**, **Ctrl+Shift+Z** - **Undo/Redo**.
 Can undo pretty much anything (including something like deleting a room).
 * **Middle click** pans camera, **Scroll** zooms in/out.